Radhouene1/crud-nodejs-mongodb-docker-compose/README.md

+Requirements:
-Requirements: docker and docker-compose should be installed
+docker and docker-compose should be installed

-Get the Code and run the project: git clone
+clone the project and run it:

-cd
+git clone

 docker-compose up --build